Rainwater Drain Blocked by Roots? How to Deal with Root Intrusions and Ingress

 Unpleasant Odours:

-Root intrusions not only cause physical blockages but also create an environment conducive to the growth of bacteria and fungi.
+Root intrusions not only cause drains to block but also create an environment conducive to the growth of bacteria and fungi.
 As the roots trap organic debris, foul-smelling substances can accumulate, leading to unpleasant odours emanating from the drains.
 If you notice a persistent and unpleasant smell, it’s crucial to investigate, as it may be an indication of a blockage caused by root intrusion.

 Unexplained Changes in Water Levels: